 Case and point: Meet Cybozu's mascot Bozuman, a business superhero who makes regular appearances at events and conferences.
 If you haven't see this video, then get ready to feast your eyes (and ears) on this gem:

 Given the nature of Kintone as digital workspace and low-code application platform, this problem-solving superhero character would emerge again.
-More on that and the rest of our rebranding story in another post next week.
+Learn more about our rebranding story in this post and video below:

-For now, enjoy some fun photos from our launch party last week at 111 Minna in San Francisco.
+And here are fun photos from our relaunch party in San Francisco.